• Skip to main content

 Related posts

-If you want to serve black eyed peas as an appetizer or side dish, check out my Black Eyed Pea Salad that's very similar to cowboy caviar.
+If you want to serve black-eyed peas as an appetizer or side dish, check out my Black Eyed Pea Salad, which is very similar to cowboy caviar.

 Check out my other post on How to Cook Dried Beans in 2 Hours...and look at the testimonials under the recipe.
 People swear by this method!